GMX9/gmx-socials-js/README.md

     <script type="text/javascript" type="" src="gmx-socials.js"></script>
 ```

-Second, set the socials you want to use:
+Second, set the socials you want to use and style of buttons:
 ```
     <!-- Config your socials and link here -->
     <script>